pyfeman/Chingu-Solo-Project---Tier-1---Website-Template/README.md

 This website clone was created using Vanilla/Plain HTML5, CSS, and JavaScript.

-You may NOT use frameworks or libraries such as Bootstrap.

-General instructions for all Pre-Work Projects can also be found in the Chingu Library.

 HTML containers are used for each section.

 Design and image elements (primarily from Unsplash and Pixabay) are assembled to support a "Tour of Washington, D.C." theme.